Sip All Summer Long

 Battle River Brewery – Camrose

 Despite the name, there’s nothing common about the Kentucky Common from Battle River Brewery.
 Being the choice of beer in Louisville before prohibition, this beer brings back a little taste of history and a worthy, delicious tradition.
 It’s a good choice if you’re keen on diversifying your beer palate!
 The Jamboree may be simply made, but that works to its advantage.
 Why change up a good thing when it’s perfect as is?
+Try one of their five new beers.
 So, what are you waiting for?
 Stop by for some: Good.
 Simple.
 Beer.

 Detention Brewing – Camrose

-New brewery alert!
-Keep an eye out in the Rosalind area for Detention Brewing.
-Built on the site of the former Rosalind School, they’ll craft beers using a small hatch system to retain a special, unique taste for all.
+Detention Brewing built on the site of the former Rosalind School, they’ll craft beers using a small hatch system to retain a special, unique taste for all.
 Keep an eye out for the Coffee Cree Ale, it sounds delish!

 Back 40 Distillery – Camrose

-Have you tasted spirits made from locally-grown sugar beets yet?
+Have you tasted spirits made from locally grown sugar beets yet?
 You’ve got your lucky opportunity at Back40 Distillery!
 We hear it adds a unique taste to the spirits… All Back40 products are 100% gluten-free, so even if you have special dietary requirements, you’re in luck!
 Also, their products are varied from clear to dark liquors so you’re sure to find one that fits your taste.
-This just in…Alberta Beverage Awards results Judges Selection –
+Make sure to check out their newly created spirits!

 You can find more information from our Back40 Distillery profile here.